-Davide is a third year BSc Actuarial Science student from Italy.
+Davide is a 3rd year BSc Actuarial Science student from Italy.
 He likes that his course provides a good balance between theory and practice.

 What were you doing before you came to study at Cass Business School?

 Moving to the UK to study at City, University of London and Cass Business School was quite a big jump for me, since I used to live in a small town in the north-east of Italy.
 I had been dreaming of studying abroad for years, but I was not completely sure about what course to choose.
 Then, during my last year in high school, it eventually became clear to me that I wanted to pursue a numerical and analytical degree course, given my passion for maths and physics.

 Why did you decide to apply to study at Cass?